Thuynh808/elastic_labs/README.md

    ```bash
    ./verification_code.sh
    ```
 10. copy and paste verification code
+11. log in with user `elastic` password from password_result
+12.